Panduza/panduza-doc/content/docs/platform/specifications/network-file/index.md

 ---
 title: "network.json"
 weight: 100
-description: "The configuration file indicating the broker used for the platform"
+description: "The configuration file providing the broker that must be used by the platform"
 icon: network
 ---
 ## Specification of the `network.json` configuration file

 ### `[CONF_REQ_FILE_NET_0010_00]` - Location and format of the configuration file

 **Windows** Path : `C:\Users\UF...\conf\`

 **Linux** Path: `\etc\panduza\`